10 Best Lord of the Rings Board Games 2024

 Recap

-Middle-Earth Quest is a massive game, both time, rules, and components-wise.
-It requires a dedicated group of players, who are open-minded and can overlook some of the game’s shortcomings.
-In return, they will be rewarded with an epic adventure, with an ending not seen on the screens.
+Middle-Earth Quest is a massive game, considering time, rules, and components-wise.
+It requires a dedicated group of open-minded players, who can overlook some of the game’s quirks.
+In return, they will be rewarded with an epic adventure, with a unique, unpredictable storyline.

 Main features of Middle-Earth Quest